 ABOUT MISS OCEAN & THE

-Our MISS OCEAN competition is an Ocean Awareness event, a communication and knowledge based event embodying water skills ending with a tour around the UK for our Ocean Ambassadors to help raise public awareness about ocean pollution, marine animals eating plastic and fish shortages that could lead to food insecurity in the not too distant future - if we do nothing about it today.
+MISS OCEAN is an honorary title awarded to females (girls and women) as part of our Ocean Awareness campaigns.
+We also aim to operate climate change and ocean plastic tours around the UK for our Ocean Ambassadors to help raise public awareness about ocean pollution, marine animals eating plastic and fish shortages that could lead to food insecurity in the not too distant future - if we do nothing about it today.

 We hope that by raising awareness, that more people and governments will take on board the dangers of Marine Litter, if we do not effectively recycle human waste, that at the moment is being poured into the oceans at the rate of 8 million tons a year creating giant swirling masses of plastic particles called gyres.

-Our Miss Ocean event is not stand-alone, but is run in tandem with our MISTER OCEAN competition, providing opportunities for men and women to work together in a world where equality is an international theme.
+Our Miss Ocean award is not stand-alone, but is run in tandem with our MISTER OCEAN recognition of achievement for males (boys and men), where men and women should work together in a world where equality is an international theme.

-Our goal is to encourage young people to care more about the natural world and sustainable use of our resources. - Dive into our ocean and help us to spread the news about toxic Plastic waste and the circular economy.
+Our goal is to encourage young and old to care more about the natural world and sustainable use of our resources.
+Dive into our ocean and help us to spread the news about toxic Plastic waste and the circular economy.

 MAKING HEADWAY - Our ocean awareness wagon is nearing completion, with painting and trimming on the cards for early 2018.
 This VW eco-bus has undergone extensive surgery to get her back into tour condition - as you can see - this restoration was not for the feint hearted.
 Copyright © photographs April & November 2017, all rights reserved.